A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets: Conclusion Conclusion

 \section{\texorpdfstring{Conclusion }{Conclusion }}

 }

-The BBT model is a comparison procedure based on the Bradley-Terry model that defines a merit number for each of K players that compete on pairwise matches, and relates these merit numbers to the probability that a player will win a match.
-The BBT model is a Bayesian implementation of the Bradley-Terry model, with the advantages of a Bayesian estimation procedure over a frequentist one:
+The BBT model is a comparison procedure based on the Bradley-Terry model that assigns a merit value to each of the K competing algorithms.
+The merit values determine the probability of an algorithm performing better than another on a data set.
+The BBT model is a Bayesian implementation of the Bradley-Terry model and offers several advantages over traditional frequentist approaches:

-\begin{itemize} \tightlist \item one can use a more subtle language regarding each pair of algorithms in the aggregated ranking, beyond just claiming that the difference is significant or not \item one can define a threshold below which two algorithms are equivalent for practical purposes, and make claims regarding whether two algorithms are equivalent or not. \item one has some understanding on the uncertainties regarding the claims \end{itemize}
+\begin{itemize} \item It allows for a more nuanced description of the relationships between each pair of algorithms in the aggregated ranking, beyond simply determining whether the difference is significant or not. \item It enables the definition of a threshold below which two algorithms are considered equivalent for practical purposes and provides a means to make claims about whether two algorithms are equivalent or not. \item It provides an understanding of the uncertainties associated with the claims. \end{itemize}

-Beyond a Bayesian advantage, the BBT model also:
+In addition to the advantages of Bayesian estimation, the BBT model also: